wilsonwang881/Digital_System_Design_2019/README.md

 The length is being changed to find the optimum with the best precision

-Currently, the length is changed to 16
+Currently, the length is 16